txt/plm18/doc/grammars.md

 to _Number_ is set as we go down the tree).

 This _Number_
-attribute ensure that the mulitiplicity of the _nounPhrase_ agrees with the _verbPhrase_ (so if we use a singular man for the noun, we use a singular verb).
+attribute ensure that the multiplicity of the _nounPhrase_ agrees with the _verbPhrase_ (so if we use a singular man for the noun, we use a singular verb).